bertonfederico/k8_healtcare_cluster/README.md

 - **Container Runtime**: The component that actually runs the containers (e.g., Docker, containerd).

 The virtual machines can be configured in different network modes based on the requirements:
-- If communication is needed only between the Master and Worker nodes and not with external devices, configuring the VMs with a "NAT network" is sufficient.
+- If communication is needed only between the Master and Worker nodes and not with external devices, configuring the VMs with a `NAT network` is sufficient.
 This setup isolates the cluster from external networks while allowing internal communication between the nodes.
-- To enable communication between the Kubernetes cluster and external devices (such as the host laptop containing the VMs or other devices on the same Wi-Fi network), the VMs should be configured with a "Bridge adapter" network setting.
+- To enable communication between the Kubernetes cluster and external devices (such as the host laptop containing the VMs or other devices on the same Wi-Fi network), the VMs should be configured with a `Bridge adapter` network setting.
 This configuration allows the cluster to interact with both the host system and other devices on the network.

 Once the VMs are created, they must be configured:
 - Modify the netplan configuration file to set the static IP address.
 The file is usually located in `/etc/netplan/`, and it might be named something like `01-netcfg.yaml` or `01-network-manager-all.yaml`.